 Drive Time: 1 hour 20 minutes

-I’m talking blue cheese sodas (didn’t do it), sarsaparilla root beer (did it and loved it), blueberry fizz (did it and really loved it), and fancy pear beverages that will make you think like you’re in Napa (loooooved it).
+I’m talking blue cheese sodas (didn’t do it), sarsaparilla root beer (did it and loved it), and blueberry fizz (did it and REALLY loved it).
+My favorite was a fancy pear beverage that will make you think like you’re in Napa.

 Distance: 106 miles